acristofari/asa-bcp/matlab_mex/README.txt

 2 - Run 'make.m' to build the MEX file.

-3 - See the file 'syntax.txt' to know how to set the problem, change
+3 - See the file '../matlab/syntax.txt' to know how to set the problem,
-    algorithm parameters and get output values.
+    change algorithm parameters and get output values.

 4 - Copy the files 'main.m' and 'problem.m' from '../matlab' to the current
     directory for running an example.
 After copying the files, to run the